Ed Murray (Tennessee politician)

 Charles Edward Murray (August 16, 1928 – May 29, 2009) was speaker of the Tennessee House of Representatives for two terms, from 1987 to 1991.

 A Democrat and a native of Decherd, Tennessee, he was widely regarded as a protégé of Ned Ray McWherter, the previous speaker, who became Tennessee governor in 1987.

 A native of Decherd, Tennessee, Murray attended Franklin County public schools, the University of the South, Middle Tennessee State University, and Nashville School of Law.
 He worked as a lawyer.

 He was first elected to the state House in 1970, representing the 39th District, and served from 1971 to 1991.
+After Ned McWherter won the 1986 gubernatorial election, Murray was voted on January 13, 1987 to serve as Speaker of the House.
 He did not seek re-election in 1990, and was subsequently appointed claims commissioner for Middle Tennessee by McWherter.
 He retired from that office in 1995.

-Murray died May 29, 2009, in The Villages, Florida, where he had made his home since 2004.
+Murray died on May 29, 2009, in The Villages, Florida, where he had made his home since 2004.